 But the case of Staniforth is a wake up call for all of the online grinders.
-Sessions on Betfair need to be balanced with time away from the virtual felt.
+Sessions need to be balanced with time away from the virtual felt.
 Also, regular exercise - even when sitting - is a must if you are to keep yourself clear of DVT.

 Another area where the online grind can affect you is your personal life.
 Locking yourself away in your room for most of your life is a very solitary experience.

 It is a scientific fact that loneliness can affect your health, so make sure that you, once again, have the right balance in your life.

 If you are a professional grinder, then consider moving in with other professional grinders.
 If you are going to be alone, then communicate with other people through Facebook messaging or Skype.